Helium Cylinders Now Available For Rent – Short Term & Yearly Lease

 Besides making our voices sound funny, what is there to know about helium?
 Quite a bit, actually!

 - The 2nd most abundant element in the universe.

 - Available on the open market for the first time in 1928.

 - Is so light that Earth’s gravity cannot hold on to it.
 Consequently, when helium atoms released into the atmosphere rise until they escape into space.

-- Exists in the Earth’s atmosphere and it is constantly resupplied from two sources.
-One, decay of radioactive elements on Earth, and secondly, cosmic ray, about 9% are high energy helium nuclei.
+- Helium exists in the Earth’s atmosphere constantly resupplied from two sources; Decay of radioactive elements on Earth and cosmic ray.
+About 9% are high energy helium nuclei.

-- The helium we buy in cylinders is produced by the natural decay of radioactive elements in the earth’s crust – principally thorium and uranium.
+- The helium sold in cylinders is produced by the natural decay of radioactive elements in the earth’s crust, principally thorium and uranium.